-Yale Medicine has a multidisciplinary team dedicated to testing, diagnosing and treating infectious diseases, ensuring that patients get the best possible care.
+Yale Medicine has a skilled team dedicated to testing, diagnosing and treating infectious diseases, ensuring that patients get the best possible care.

 What are some examples of an infectious disease?